 Due to scheduling conflicts and a limited training opportunity, training was not conducted during this fiscal year.
-The ironworkers will be having a new apprentice class for FY 2015 and upon renewal of the alliance; OSHA will be involved in those courses.
+The ironworkers may be having a new apprentice class for FY 2016, OSHA will be involved in those courses.

 Outreach and Communication

-Throughout the course of the year, Mr. Baker was contacted by the Omaha Area Office for status updates as well as any general questions that may have been brought forward by their membership.
+Throughout the course of the year, the Omaha Area Office has been available for status updates as well as any general questions that may have been brought forward by their membership.
 This is one of the primary benefits of the alliance and something that has helped to erase a negative image of OSHA within the ironworker community.
 The members of the ironworkers union are more comfortable asking questions than in past years.